History of Bangladesh: Prehistoric Bengal

-Overseas Colonization

 The Vanga Kingdom was a powerful seafaring nation of Ancient Bengal.
 They had overseas trade relations with Java, Sumatra and Siam (modern day Thailand).
 According to Mahavamsa, the Vanga prince Vijaya Singha conquered Lanka (modern day Sri Lanka) in 544 BC and gave the name "Sinhala" to the country.
 Bengali people migrated to the Maritime Southeast Asia and Siam (in modern Thailand), establishing their own settlement there.

-Gangaridai Empire
+Gangaridai/Nanda Empire

-Though north and west Bengal were part of the empire southern Bengal thrived and became powerful with her overseas trades.
+Though north and west Bengal were part of the empire, southern Bengal thrived and became powerful with her overseas trades.
 In 326 BCE, with the invasion of Alexander the Great the region again came to prominence.
-The Greek and Latin historians suggested that Alexander the Great withdrew from India anticipating the valiant counter-attack of the mighty Gangaridai empire that was located in the Bengal region.
+The Greek and Latin historians suggested that Alexander the Great withdrew from India anticipating the valiant counter-attack of the Gangaridai empire that was located in the Bengal region.
 Alexander, after the meeting with his officer, Coenus, was convinced that it was better to return.
-Diodorus Siculus mentions Gangaridai to be the most powerful empire in India whose king possessed an army of 20,000 horses, 200,000 infantry, 2,000 chariots and 3,000 elephants trained and equipped for war.
-The allied forces of the Gangaridai Empire and Nanda Empire (Prasii) were preparing a massive counter-attack against the forces of Alexander on the banks of the Ganges.
+Diodorus Siculus mentions Gangaridai to be the most powerful empire in India.
+The allied forces of the Nanda Empire/Gangaridai empire and Prasioi(region inside Nanda empire)were preparing a massive counter-attack against the forces of Alexander on the banks of the Ganges.
 Gangaridai, according to the Greek accounts, kept on flourishing at least up to the 1st century CE.

+The Greeco-Roman sources description of Gangaridai matches with Nanda empire.

+One account of the origins of the Nanda's, are them being represented as the lord of both "Prasioi and the Gangaridai" or of Gangaridai alone.
+The description of Prasioi was a general name for the people of Eastern India, so the specific mention of Gangaridai attaches significance.
+The importance of Gangaridai or the Vanga people (Lower Bengal) may be explained by the suggestion of the Nanda dynasty belonging to them.